Illness & Conditions - Health Conditions

 What Increases Your Risk

-Your child's risk of developing bipolar disorder or other mood disorders is higher if the child:
+Your child's risk for bipolar disorder or other mood disorders is higher if the child:

 When To Call a Doctor